Guillaume Coutu Dumont: Career

 Most of Coutu Dumont's collaborative work has been in conjunction with MUTEK.
 With Argentine Ernesto Ferreyra, he worked under the name of Chic Miniature, releasing recording under the Raummusik and Musique Risquée labels.
 Other collaborative projects include with Luci with David Fafard (Mutek_rec, Morris Audio), Flabbergast with Vincent Lemieux (Mutek_rec), as well as with the artist collective Racam.
 More recently Coutu Dumont has been part of Per Eckbo Orchestra, a project with Federico Molinari that has resulted in a release on Oslo with tracks appearing on Poker Flat and Cocoon mix CDs.

 His first independent work was under the name of Guillaume & The Coutu Dumonts, when he released a number of compositions, remixes and other projects with Circus Company, Musique Risquée, Crosstown Rebels and Get Physical.
 Their first album was released in 2006 and called Sélection Surnaturelle, an EP more noted for its cover art than its contents.
-In 2007, they were more successful with music released by Floppy Funk, Oslo, Hartchef Discos, Circus Company labels.
+In 2007, they were more successful with music released by Floppy Funk, Oslo, Hartchef Discos, and the Circus Company labels.

 Although Coutu Dumont got his start in Montreal, he moved to Europe in the late 2000s, primarily due to economics.
 He states that there is more opportunity for his type of music there than in Canada.
 Even with four or five projects when in Canada, he was performing four or five times a year, with almost nothing outside of MUTEK.
 He first worked in Paris for four months before heading to Berlin.
 However the move forced Coutu Dumont to go solo as his collaborative partners did not want to make the move as well.
 In Europe, he released his first purely solo album in Europe Face à L’est, on Musique Risquée in 2007.

 For concert performances, Coutu Dumont plays his music live rather than DJing recordings of his work.
 He tours with a group of five musicians called The Side Effects as his preferred way to bring his music live onto the stage.
 This includes electric guitarist Alexis Messier, pianist Nicolas Boucher, vocalist Marc Barrite and saxophonist Sébastien Arcand Tourigny.
 The performances of Guillaume Coutu Dumont & The Side Effects contain elements of Funk, house, techno, gospel, swing and Afro-beat with DJ generated electronic percussions.
 This group has played a number of festival venues including MUTEK in Montreal, MUTEK México and the Festival Internacional Cervantino.